plancoo/Accenture-Data-Analytics-Visualization-/README.md

 #### Task for Accenture :

- >- Client's Problem that Accenture is tasked to address : The client has reached a massive scale within recent years and does not have the resources internally to handle it.
+ >- Client's Problem that Accenture is tasked to address :  The problem being faced by Social Buzz is the challenge of effectively managing and analysing the massive amount of unstructured data generated from their rapidly growing user base.
+The company needs to find a solution to efficiently handle and maintain this complex technology infrastructure.
- >- Three requirements that Accenture is tasked to fulfill : Audit of big data practice, recommendations for IPO, analysis of popular content
+ >- Three requirements that Accenture is tasked to fulfill :
+              - An audit of their big data practice ​
+              - Recommendations for a successful IPO ​
+              - An analysis of their content categories that highlights the top 5 categories with the largest aggregate popularity​

  #### Accenture Project Team :
  <img src = "Project Team.png">